ArmineKhanan/Stock_Analysis/README.md

 ## Results
 #### Script Routine Refactoring
-Our purpose is to edit the code so that that Steve can get the exact same output faster.
-In search of an effective scenario where we can go through all the data one time we came to the conclusion to get rid of the nested loop.
-As shown in the code snipet below, the initial code loops through the entire dataset i times for each of 12 tickers:
+Our purpose is to edit the code so Steve can get the same output faster.
+In search of an effective scenario where we can go through all the data one time, we concluded to get rid of the nested loop.
+As shown in the code snippet below, the initial code loops through the entire dataset i times for each of 12 tickers:

 ```
 'Loop through the tickers
     For i = 0 To 11